 LINKS: Black Waterproof Playing Cards – Cards Againt Humanity – What Do You Meme – F**k The Game – WTF Did You Say? – Never Have I Ever

 I can’t tell you how handy these are.
 First of all, when you’re at pre drinks and you don’t want to sit in silence, always have one available.
-I mean how else are you going to get wrecked without some Abba in the background am I right?
-You know pre drinks have reached their peak when dancing queen comes on.
+I mean how else are you going to get wrecked without some tunes in the background, am I right?
 They’re also great for having in your room to drown out whatever is going on outside.
-I was lucky enough to have a flat mate directly opposite me that loved having his music full volume at all time – YAY!
+I was lucky enough to have a flat mate directly opposite me that loved having his music full volume at all times – YAY!
 They’re also handy if you all want to watch a film in someone’s room or something!

 LINKS: Black Skull Candy Speaker – KitSound – Pink Wonderboom

 Okay so some halls don’t allow these but some do.
-We weren’t allowed them but all of us still used them.
 As long as you’re careful and you don’t set off the fire alarms then you should be fine!
 I buy nearly all of mine in Homesense but there’s some great ones available in other stores too!
 I’d recommend using tea lights too as they’re so cheap and they work just as well!
 They were so helpful for getting rid of the smell of cooking and also for disguising the smell of my delightful flat mate’s past-times that used to float through the vents into my room- love my life x

 If your room is looking pretty dull and you need something to brighten it up, definitely opt for fairy lights.
 These are game changers I tell you!
 As soon as we put them up in our rooms, everything looked so much better!
 They’re also perfect for when you want to chill in the evenings but you don’t want all the lights on (we had bright white lights that reminded me of hospitals).
 Strongly recommend grabbing some!
 You can get so many different styles and designs that it’s worth having a look because you might be able to get hold of some that match your interior – if you’re a nerd like me…